fanluo12/LC/Graphs/README.md

 ## 130. Surrounded Regions
 Start dfs from border, if border is 0 and connected 4 directions are 0, mark them as T.
 For those non-T are just flip them.
 Finally flip T to O

+## 994. Rotting Oranges
+Count total fresh oranges and use minutes to update final result.
+Use deque to input row and col of rotten orange.
+While loop deque until its empty or still have fresh.
+Add new direction which could be rotten to deque